Why and How to Lime a Lawn

 Photo Credit: Agri-Fab, Inc. / Wikimedia Commons / CC0

-Your lawn won’t absorb the lime if a thick thatch layer is blocking the soil or if the soil is too compact.
-Remove thatch from your lawn with a dethatcher and relieve compact soil with an aerator before adding your lime.
+Your lawn won’t absorb the lime if a thick thatch layer blocks the soil or is too compact.
+Before adding lime to your lawn, get rid of thatch with a dethatcher and loosen compact soil with an aerator.
 Dethatching and aeration will loosen up and expose the soil, making it more accessible for the lime.

 Keep in mind that you may need to perform this step in a different season from when you apply the lime.
 Here’s why: